prominenceai/deepstream-services-library/docs/overview.md

 * Demuxers, Tees, and Sinks must always be added last.
 * Sources and Sinks can be added/removed at runtime.
 * Demuxer and Tee Branches can be added at runtime.
 Remuxer Branches cannot.

-## Custom Components
-Custom Components, built with installed or proprietary GStreamer (GST) plugins, are created using the [DSL GST API](/docs/api-gst.md).
-Once created, they can be added to a Pipeline along with other DSL Components.

-**IMPORTANT!** Make sure to set the Pipelines link method to by add-order.
-See [Linking Components](#linking-components).

-See the [GST API Reference](/docs/api-gst.md) for more information.

 ---